 Even so, these authors recognize that “Despite the focus of media headlines on mega fire events that burn at uncharacteristically high severity, most of the burned area across the Western United States occurs at low- to moderate severity.”

-The fact that most blazes are small and burn at low to moderate severity is critical to understanding forest policy.
+The fact that most blazes are small and burn at low to moderate severity is critical to understanding an effective forest management policy.
 The vast majority of all wildfires burn at low to moderate severity.
 Most of these fires will self-extinguish and/or are easily controlled.
 It is the 1% or less of all wildfires that burn significant acreage annually, and the focus of wildfire policy aims to reduce such blazes with logging and prescribed burning.

 A study of 1500 fires found that fewer acres burned at high severity in protected landscapes such as Yosemite seen here, even though they presumably have more fuel.
 Photo George Wuerthner